rj00a/evenio/tutorial/ch04_entities_and_components.md

 ## Cleanup

-To remove an entity from the world, we send the special [`Despawn`] event.
+To remove an entity from the world, we send the [`Despawn`] event.
-This will drop all of the entity's components and cause its `EntityId` to become invalid.
+This will drop all of the entity's components and make its `EntityId` invalid.
+The `EntityId` will never be reused by a new entity.

 Alternatively, if we just want to remove components without deleting the entire entity, we send the [`Remove`] event for the specific component(s).